Health and Safety policy

 - Ensuring that they, and persons under their supervision, use safe working practices.

-Contractors and Visitors (excluding members of the public visiting public areas)
+Partners and Visitors (excluding members of the public visiting public areas)

-- All contractors and visitors are required to co-operate fully in achieving the aims and objectives of the Health and Safety Policy and to comply with their own individual responsibilities for health and safety.
+- All Partners and visitors are required to co-operate fully in achieving the aims and objectives of the Health and Safety Policy and to comply with their own individual responsibilities for health and safety.

 Part 3: Detailed arrangements